 Provided that both the patient and physician agree on solo home hemodialysis, having a care partner may not be a requirement to perform treatments.
 Additional ancillary devices and training are required to perform solo home hemodialysis.

-The NxStage System One is a prescription device and, like all medical devices, involves some risks.
+The NxStage System is a prescription device and, like all medical devices, involves some risks.
 The risks associated with hemodialysis treatments in any environment include, but are not limited to, high blood pressure, fluid overload, low blood pressure, heart-related issues, and vascular access complications.
+When vascular access is exposed to more frequent use, infection of the site, and other access related complications may also be potential risks.
 The medical devices used in hemodialysis therapies may add additional risks including air entering the bloodstream, and blood loss due to clotting or accidental disconnection of the blood tubing set.

-Patients should consult with their doctor to understand the risks and responsibilities of home and/or more frequent hemodialysis using the NxStage System One.
+Patients should consult their doctor to understand the risks and responsibilities of performing these therapies using the NxStage System.